Dumbbell Decline Bench Press

 How to Perform

-1. Inhale and slowly lower the dumbbells toward the sides of your lower chest, maintaining control.
+1. Inhale and lower the dumbbells slowly to the sides of your lower chest, keeping elbows at 45 degrees.

 Coaching Tips